jakobtfr/trainconnections/README.md

-This project uses data from https://bahn.expert and analyzes it using Java Streams.
+This project uses data from https://bahn.expert and gives basic options for processing.
 Example usage: Find out which train in the given data has the biggest delay.